KhronosGroup/glTF/specification/README.md

 ### animation.samplers

-A dictionary object of [`animation.sampler`](#reference-animation.sampler)s that combines input and output parameters with an interpolation algorithm to define a keyframe graph (but not its target).
+A dictionary object of [`animation.sampler`](#reference-animation.sampler) objects that combines input and output parameters with an interpolation algorithm to define a keyframe graph (but not its target).

 * **Type**: `object`
 * **Required**: No, default: `{}`